How to Buy Stocks - Beginners Guide

 Stock picking is hard.
 So hard in fact that most studies show that even professionals paid to pick stocks will fail to outperform the overall market over the long term.
 Here's why:

-You, person who wants to buy a stock, are super smart (and, may we add, easy on the eyes to boot.)
-But you have to buy that stock from someone.
-That person might be super smart too, and she has exactly the same information you have (or, if she’s breaking the law, and engaged in insider trading, significantly more.)
-She has decided the stock is worth selling at say, £10 pounds a share because it's definitely going to go down, and you’ve decided it’s worth buying at that price because it's definitely going to go up.
-Who’s right?
-How sure are you that you’ve synthesized all the available information better than other investors?
-No offence, but what makes you so darned special?

-For this reason, buying a stock is nothing like landing a £1,000 suit for £200 pounds.
+For this reason, buying a stock is nothing like landing a $1,000 suit for $200 dollars.
 Through the law of supply and demand, the market has already worked all its special price discounting magic.
 All of the information the market knows is already baked into a stock’s price—revenue, growth and historical prices.

 Ready to get started investing in stocks -- sign up to Wealthsimple.